twitter/the-algorithm/src/scala/com/twitter/simclusters_v2/README.md

 ## Overview
 SimClusters is as a general-purpose representation layer based on overlapping communities into which users as well as heterogeneous content can be captured as sparse, interpretable vectors to support a multitude of recommendation tasks.

-We build our user and tweet SimClusters embeddings based on the inferred communities, and the representations power our personalized tweet recommendation via our online serving service SimClusters ANN.
+We build our user and Tweet SimClusters embeddings based on the inferred communities, and the representations power our personalized Tweet recommendation via our online serving service SimClusters ANN.

 For more details, please read our paper that was published in KDD'2020 Applied Data Science Track: https://www.kdd.org/kdd2020/accepted-papers/view/simclusters-community-based-representations-for-heterogeneous-recommendatio